 Today Truro is a town of high dunes, estuaries, and rivers fringed by grasses, rolling moors, and houses sheltered in tiny valleys.
 It's a popular retreat for artists, writers, politicos, and numerous vacationing psychoanalysts.
 Edward Hopper summered here from 1930 to 1967, finding the Cape light ideal for his austere brand of realism.
 One of the largest towns on the Cape in terms of land area—almost 43 square miles—it's also the smallest in population, with about 1,400 year-round residents.
 Truro is also the Cape's narrowest town, and from a high perch you can see the Atlantic Ocean on one side and Cape Cod Bay on the other.

-If you thought neighboring Wellfleet's downtown was small, wait until you see—or don't see—Truro's.
+If you thought neighboring Wellfleet's downtown area was small, wait till you see (or don't see) Truro's.
 It consists of a post office, a town hall, and a shop or two—you'll know it by the sign that says "Downtown Truro" at a little plaza entrance.
 Truro also has a library, a firehouse, and a police station, but that's about all.
 The North Truro section contains most of the town's accommodations, either along U.S. 6 or fronting the bay along Route 6A, just south of the Provincetown border.
 Many people who live or vacation in Truro choose it for its easygoing, quiet personality and lack of development—and its proximity to the excitement and commerce of Provincetown.